dadrian/dadrian.io/content/blog/posts/certificates-explained.md

 for non-web purposes.
 These root certificates should be stored separately or configured with an intended usage.

+## Client Certificates

+Everything described above has implicitly been assuming _server certificates_, i.e. that the certificates are used to identify servers, usually via their site name. _Client certificates_ are certificates that are used to identify a client.

+Client certificates operate the same as server certificates.
+There is still a root certificate and a chain of trust that can be used to verify a client certificate.
+However, instead of a site name embedded in the certificate, the certificate will instead have some identifier for a client, usually either an email address, employee ID number, or a device name.
+In a client certificate scenario, the root certificate that anchors trust in the client certificates will be distributed to servers, and certificates will be issued for keys held by clients.
+This is the reverse of the server certificate use case, where root certificates are distributed to clients and used to authenticate the certificates that identify the keys held by servers.

+Client certificates are not part of the Web PKI.
+Instead, they are often part of a private PKI.
+The root of trust for a client certificate PKI is often the directory of employees at a company.
+Some process attached to corporate single-sign on or corporate device issuance may additionally issue a client certificate that can be used by other corporate services to identify clients or devices.
+The best practice for client certificates is to use a completely different PKI hierarchy (root certificate with distinct non-overlapping chains) from other PKI use cases.

+Client certificates are often used by government PKIs to identify government employees or citizens of some country.
+This is often implemented using Smart Cards (PIV).

 ## Certificates, once more, with cryptography {#p2}

 A certificate for the web PKI is a signed statement that binds a set of names to